pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 2. To update the source machine's new MAC address (e.g., a new NIC card was installed) in upstream ARP cache entries.
 This is something akin to pre-caching MAC addresses before they're actually needed.

-You can [read more about](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) these (and many more)`↗` nuances of ARP, but this introduction should answer most of the immediate questions.
+You can [read more about](https://en.wikipedia.org/wiki/Address_Resolution_Protocol)`↗` these (and many more) nuances of ARP, but this introduction should answer most of the immediate questions.

 <a href="#heading--about-tcp"><h3 id="heading--about-tcp">About TCP</h3></a>